liferay/liferay-screens/android/documentation/view_creation.md

 # Creating a View in Liferay Screens for Android

-## Important Note

-*This product is under heavy development and its features aren't ready for use in production.
-It's being made public only to allow developers to preview the technology*.

 ## Introduction

 You can create your own views to give your screenlets a different look, feel, and behavior.
 This document explains the steps required to create your own views in Liferay Screens for Android.